-Hi there, I’m Joy Nicholas!
+Hi there, I’m Joy!

 It happened when we lived in Busan, South Korea, several years ago.
-I went there actually needing something, I’m sure, though sometimes especially on hot days when I could enjoy the store’s air conditioning, I just walked the aisles.
-Anyway, all I remember from that day, though, is passing by the section that had toilet seats (yes, even toilet seats are available at Daiso!) and something catching my eye.
-Maybe it’s because there were never mugs or pencils or those popular license plate keychains with the name “Joy” when I was growing up, but I’ve become attuned to finding any place that has the word/ my name written on it.
-I paused, backed up, and checked to make sure I’d seen correctly.
-Indeed I had.
-The lid of the toilet seat was inscribed with the words “Find joy in the ordinary.”
+It was an incredibly hot day in August and the feeble air conditioning in my apartment wasn’t cutting it, so I had headed to the stores to just walk the aisles and sip a bubble tea from Gong Cha.
+I meandered into Daiso, a magical store filled with almost everything you’d need to survive, all for roughly five dollars or less.
+As I passed by the section the toilet seats (yes, even toilet seats are available at Daiso!), something caught my eye.
+Maybe it’s because there were never mugs or pencils or those popular license plate keychains with the name “Joy” when I was growing up.
+I’ve become attuned to finding any place that has that word/ my name written on it.
+So that day, when I glimpsed “Joy,” I paused, backed up, and checked to make sure I’d seen correctly.

 I burst out laughing and snapped the selfie above to send to my parents.

 A little more about me: I’ve been happily married for quite a while to a wonderful and extremely patient man named Matt.
 We have five kids with a sixteen-year age gap between from the oldest to the youngest.
-I was born in Bangladesh, and I have lived there, Thailand, Malaysia, Spain, South Korea, and the USA.
+I was born in Bangladesh, and I have lived there, Thailand, Malaysia, Spain, South Korea, and all over the USA.
 Right now, I call Germany home.

 By subscribing to Joy in the World, you won’t miss any posts.
 I only write a few a month (best case scenario), so don’t worry about my emails filling up your inbox and giving you more "clutter”.
 And the best news?
 It’s free.
 Subscribing will make my heart grow three sizes or something like that.
 Seriously.
 I appreciate it so much!

-XO, Joy
+XO, Joy Nicholas

 Here’s where you can find more of my writing around the internet: